POLARIX® trial

 The POLARIX study compared R-CHOP to a modified drug combination (POLIVY-R-CHP) that omits vincristine and includes polatuzumab vedotin, a CD79b-targeting antibody drug conjugate.1

 The trial enrolled 879 patients in 23 countries.
-Half of
+Half of the participants were randomly assigned to receive POLIVY-R-CHP and half were randomly assigned to receive R-CHOP.1

 Broad patient population